sohsatoh/FreePIP/README.md

 ## Features

-- Snap / Un-snap the view by long-press the PiP view
+- Snap / Unsnap the view by long-press the PiP view
 - Unlimited scaling

 ## Support